 After enjoying the views for as long as the mosquitos will allow, retrace your steps through the various meadows and over the outcrops, past the waterfall, through the canyon, and down the slopes of Mineral King Valley to return to the trailhead.
 White Chief Bowl has many qualities that set it apart from the classic Sierra scenes of granite, lakes, trees, and meadows.
 It still has all of that, but it adds some mining history, colorful rocks, sinkholes, and caverns to the mix.
 If you only have time to take one major hike in Mineral King, this is the one I recommend.

 The trail is well-marked and maintained until it ends at the waterfall.
 After that, the unmaintained trail is often rough and sometimes difficult to follow, as it climbs up over rock outcrops and through meadows where the trail nearly vanishes.
-There generally aren't any cairns or ducks to mark the way, but with a few exceptions this rough trail will be easy enough to follow for experienced hikers.

 The closest developed campsite is Cold Springs, but there are many undeveloped backcountry sites along this trail.
 Make sure you have all the proper permit information if you plan on camping in the backcountry!